- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

 Her recorded debut with Ellington was the 1932 hit, "It Don’t Mean a Thing (If It Ain’t Got That Swing)."
-Anderson remained with Ellington longer than any other singer and has the status as his most distinguished vocalist.
-Extremely beautiful, she was vivacious and sang with a sensitive relaxed rhythm, a smoky tone, near perfect pitch and diction that showed a rare respect for lyrics.
+Anderson remained with Ellington longer than any other singer and has the status of his most distinguished vocalist.
+Extremely beautiful, she was vivacious and sang with a sensitive, relaxed rhythm, a smoky tone, near-perfect pitch, and diction that showed rare respect for lyrics.
 Ivie Anderson had a special rapport with her audiences.

 She also developed a unique relationship with drummer Sonny Greer; onstage, he would “talk” to her with his drums, and she would sing back her answer.
 Her foremost recordings were "Stormy Weather," "I’m Satisfied," "Raising the Rent," all in 1933, "I Got It Bad And That Ain’t Good," in 1941, and many more.
 Ivie Anderson retired from performing because of serious asthma problems and died in Los Angeles on September 28, 1949.